Granuloma annulare

-Granuloma annulare (GA) is a common, sometimes chronic skin condition which presents as reddish bumps on the skin arranged in a circle or ring.
+Granuloma annulare (GA) is a rare, sometimes chronic skin condition which presents as reddish bumps on the skin arranged in a circle or ring.
 It can initially occur at any age, though two-thirds of patients are under 30 years old, and it is seen most often in children and young adults.
-Females are two times as likely to have it than males.
+Females are two times as likely to have it as males.